 Genki Sushi and Japanese Tapas Bar (Stellenbosch)

-This list comprises all the Asian restaurants in the Eat Out 500, the best restaurants in South Africa (as rated and reviewed by our editorial panel) that made it into the 2015 Eat Out magazine.
-Did we miss one of your favourites?
-Be sure to tell us about it in the comments section below.
+This list comprises all the Asian restaurants in the Eat Out 500, the best restaurants in South Africa as rated and reviewed by our critics for the 2016 Eat Out magazine.